ferencberes/twitter-crawler/docs/source/index.rst

 Welcome to twittercrawler's documentation!
 ==========================================

 This is a simple Twitter crawler in Python built on top of the popular Twython package.
-The main objective during development was to provide an API that ease Twitter data collection for events that span across several days.
+The main objective during development was to provide an API that ease Twitter data collection for events that span across multiple days.

 .. toctree::
    :maxdepth: 2